Updated: May 17

 TOEFL, the mandatory last leg of your journey to a Master's degree, is likely the easiest step.
 I scored 113 out of 120 after preparing for a total of only 2 hours.
 In my opinion, TOEFL doesn't require extensive practice or a significant amount of time.

-Understanding the pattern
+Understanding the test pattern.

-Read and answer as you go
+Read and answer simultaneously.

 The Reading section consists of long passages, and the TOEFL questions are presented in order based on the passage.
 It's essential to read the first question before diving into the passage and continuously refer to the questions as you progress through it.
 The goal is to read the passage only once.

 I also referred to online video resources for TOEFL tips and tricks before taking the exam.
 These videos keep you updated on the latest trends in the test and can provide valuable insights.